Biased-Outliers/operation-blossom/README.md

 # Operation Blossom
-You are taking your usual brisk morning walk when suddenly you saw a beautiful flower that almost made you trip over yourself.
+You are taking a casual, brisk morning walk when suddenly you saw a beautiful flower that almost made you trip over yourself trying to take a second look.
 You are fascinated with the flower but you do not know what type it is.
 This is when you Blossom!

-Blossom is a computer vision app where you can upload a picture of a flower and it will tell you what flower it is and few fascinating facts about the flower.
+Blossom is a computer vision app where you can upload a picture of a flower and it will tell you what flower it is and few fascinating facts about it.
 Also for those computer vision nerds (like ourselves), we show results of two popular computer vision architectures, Convolutional Neural Networks and Vision Transformers, each showing their respective results.

 The minimum viable product for Blossom is it can classify a flower into 5 categories: daisy, sunflower, dandelion, rose, tulip.